2bytes/website/content/post/bantamCloud/025-caveats/index.md

 Within the construct of the Pis, the easiest solution to gain maximum "upstream" potential is to use a switch with a "fatter" pipe.
 In other words, a network stream with a port capable of more than 1Gb to connect it to rest of the network would allow us to maximise the 1Gb capability of each Pi.

-There are network switches with 10Gb or more "upstream" links for example, they're not cheap, and you need other network hardware capable of handling this higher bandwidth, then would need to be accessing the cluster from a machine with more than a 1 Gb connection, or from multiple machines each with 1Gb to share the cluster badwidth.
+There are network switches with 10Gb or more "upstream" links for example, they're not cheap, and you need other network hardware capable of handling this higher bandwidth, then would need to be accessing the cluster from a machine with more than a 1 Gb connection, or from multiple machines each with 1Gb to share the cluster bandwidth.

 As you can imagine this is an (expensive) rabbit hole.

 #### Additional Network Connections (_Maybe_ works with Pi)

 An alternative option is to separate the Kubernetes networking, from the networking required to access your applications on the cluster.
-Such a separation might be called a "backend" and a frontend", where the "backend provides a network for Kubernetes traffic" and the "frontend" provides the user traffic.
+Such a separation might be called a "backend" and a "frontend", where the "backend" provides a network for Kubernetes traffic and the "frontend" provides the user traffic.

 This approach is best, and with another system which isn't a Pi, it may have additional network connections already, or more can be added.

-This is where the "maybe" comes in;
+This is where the _maybe_ comes in;

 ##### Pi has WiFi